 I know Tina for about an year now, she is adorable and holds a positive online presence on Instagram grey hair community.
 You can find her on Instagram at @tinacclark687

 I was super excited when Tina agreed to share her goinggrey journey!
 She has one of the most beautiful grey hair and is on her way to embrace her curls.

-What was your age and your thoughts when you get your first grey hair?
+What were your age and thoughts when you got your first grey hair?

 Did you ever dye your hair?
 At what age, and for how long?

 When and why did you think of giving up dye?

 Around the time I started noticing “gray hair” as a fad, I considered letting my silvers grow out.
-I had been covering my roots every two weeks, but my silvers could be seen only days after my color.
+I had covered my roots every two weeks, but my silvers could be seen only days after my colour.
 The silvers were screaming to be seen.

 And, seeing how much of a trend gray hair was becoming, I thought I wouldn’t look so odd or out of place, that I could blend in, and that it might be the right time to grow it out.

 What was your way of going grey?
 (Pixie, Cold turkey, Highlights, Lowlights)

 Initially, I went to the salon to blend.
-I even tried toners at home to blend the faded dye; but any attempt always faded to an ugly orange.
+I tried toners at home to blend the faded dye, but any attempt always faded to an ugly orange.

-“This pic is from May 17 – the day after “toning” it with an at home toner.
-You can see how much the toner blended the yellow from the previous pic, but this was actually “breaking my base” – meaning it lightened my new growth color of my dark strands, which were eventually fading and turning my hair an orange tinge. “
+“This picture is from May 17, the day after “toning” it with an at-home toner.
+You can see how much the toner blended the yellow from the previous pic, but this was actually “breaking my base“.
+It lightened my new hair growth, the color of my dark strands, which were eventually fading and turning my hair orange.”

-All that upkeep, trying to blend, and disguise the grow out, just didn’t work for me.
-After a salon job in May of 2017 (that set me back to “square 1”), I decided to just go cold turkey.
+All that upkeep, trying to blend, and disguise the grow-out, just didn’t work for me.
+So after a salon job in May of 2017 (that set me back to “square 1”), I decided just to go cold turkey.
 I left it alone and let it grow!

 Any inspiration online/in real life?